Last Updated on October 3, 2023

 Adopting an intermittent fasting plan is one of the dietary changes that you can make.
 Fasting has been gaining popularity for its effects on hormonal health, cholesterol, and blood sugar levels in addition to its benefits for weight loss.
 It can also help with PCOS.

-Normally, when we eat something, our body produces insulin to balance the blood sugar level.
+Normally, when you eat something, your body produces insulin to balance the blood sugar level.
 But people with PCOS are resistant to insulin, which means their body can’t use the insulin properly and as a result, the pancreas will secrete more insulin than needed to diminish the blood sugar levels.
 A high level of insulin in the body triggers abnormal production of the male hormones and thus ovulation is impaired.

 As your body gets used to intermittent fasting, the insulin level in your body falls and PCOS-related insulin resistance disappears.
 When the insulin level is normalized, the reproductive hormones are balanced and the fertility problems are likely to diminish.

 Women who are diagnosed with PCOS often have difficulty with weight loss too.
 Typical diet plans and working out don’t help them with their weight problems.
-Intermittent fasting may also be a lifesaver here, as fasting switches the body from storage mode into a fat-burning state where it uses up the stored sugar and fat.
+Intermittent fasting may also be a lifesaver at that point, as fasting switches the body from storage mode into a fat-burning state where it uses up the stored sugar and fat.
 The body’s metabolism improves with normal levels of insulin and glucose.
 As a natural result of this, it becomes easier to lose weight.

 Pro tip: When intermittent fasting is combined with regular exercise, you can get better results on the way to treating PCOS.
 Fitness Kompanion offers you a customized and scheduled workout plan that you can follow easily without needing any sports equipment.